GizzZmo/NaturaLens/README.md

 **Purpose of the Repository**

 ## The NaturaLens repository is centered on the development of a social augmented reality (AR) application aimed at enhancing nature exploration through interactive and educational experiences.
 The core vision is to merge nature identification with social engagement, creating a "Geosocial Nature Network."
 Utilizing AR technology, users can identify natural objects, augment their camera views with artistic filters, and annotate and share these experiences socially.
-The README outlines a strategic roadmap for feature development, target audience positioning, and phased rollout plans, ensuring the application evolves with social integration, enriched content, and monetization strategies.
+This README outlines a strategic roadmap for feature development, target audience positioning, and phased rollout plans, ensuring the application evolves with social integration, enriched content, and monetization strategies.

 **Features and Technologies**